rebelsky/sams-assorted-musings-reflections/narren-brown.md

 College and a graduate degree from Iowa State [12].
-His wide-ranging background gave us the opportunity to talk about many different things, from the joy of assessment (no, really) to knowing Pete Brownell to assessing restaurants in Grinell to the frustrations of CPAPs [14], and beyond.
+His wide-ranging background gave us the opportunity to talk about many different things, from the joy of assessment (no, really) to knowing Pete Brownell to assessing restaurants in Grinnell to the frustrations of CPAPs [14], and beyond.

 This past month, Narren took the next step in his career and accepted